cdli-gh/blog/_blog/gsoc22/ImproveTheCredits/posts/14_eval2.md

 I've got some basic concept of docker.
 Grew in my knowledge of git.
 Cdli codebase is hosted on gitlab(not github).
 It taught me how to use the gitlab platform.

+Quite a good number of students, researchers, etc depend on CDLI for historian and artifacts, cuneiform, resources.
+It's a priviledge to work on higly valued open source project as this plus being mentored by superiors.

 ## Difficulties
 No much of dificulty.